rexetorize/Youtube-Dislikes-Extension-For-Chrome/README.md

 A simple chrome extension that shows the number of dislikes in a video.

 ## work in progress.....
+Haven't published to chrome web store.
+Will do soon.....Probably.
 ## To use this extension :

 go to https://developers.google.com/youtube/v3/getting-started or directly go to https://console.cloud.google.com/apis/ and get an API key. and replace the api key in the link in the fetch req. in Content.js